exasol/ai-lab/doc/user_guide/docker/docker-usage.md

   * `0.0.0.0` means all IP-addresses are allowed.
   * For local setups, we recommend `127.0.0.1`.
   * Please contact your IT department if there are security restrictions.
+* Variable `CONTAINER_NAME` defines the name for the AI-Lab Docker container.
+Giving the running container a name makes it easier to refer to it when [stopping](#stopping-the-ai-lab-docker-container) or [restarting](#restarting-a-stopped-container) it.

 Here is an example: